DietBepis1/Github_Starred_Repos_Visualization/Readme.md

 4/8/20
     -Fell asleep at my desk last night before I could push haha -Just did a little more exploring of the object returned from my api call

+4/18/20
+    -Haven't worked on this in almost 10 days!
+Damn you school projects!
+    -Started creating the plotly plot for this visualization